Flipping a Foreclosed House

 - Banks often list their bank-owned properties in the real estate owned (REO) section on their websites, or you can call them directly.

-- Government Agencies like the U.S. Department of Housing and Urban Development (HUD), Fannie Mae, IRS, and the Small Business Administration all have government foreclosure listings.
+- Government Agencies like the U.S. Department of Housing and Urban Development (HUD), Fannie Mae, IRS, and the Small Business Administration (SBA) all have government foreclosure listings.

 - Auction house websites often list their current inventory.